-(reference to highly qualified teacher requirements has been removed for 2016-17)
+(reference to highly qualified teacher requirements was removed as of 2016-17)

 Online courses offered by the school district are to be reported in the same manner as other school/district courses.

 Online courses taken completely outside of the school district are to be treated the same as transfer courses.